udemykcloud/Argocd/blue-green-deployment.md

 ```
 2. Create a repositry name argo-rollout-guestbook-blue-green and clone it into local

-3. Create a file name guestbook-rollout.yaml with the below code
+3. Create a file name guestbook-rollout.yaml with ** guestbook-rollout folder ** with the below code

 ```
 apiVersion: argoproj.io/v1alpha1